FisaGamer/docs/docs/themes.md

 ### The theme.json file

-All themes need to have a `theme.json` file at their root, that is the only essential element for a theme and it looks like this:
+All themes need to have a `theme.json` file at their root, that is the only essential element for a theme, and it looks like this:
 ```json
 {
     "id": "example",